 In summary, we have applied the extension of the NLCE method for studying exact finite-temperature properties of disordered quantum lattice models to perform a systematic study of thermodynamic properties of the disordered Fermi-Hubbard models in two and three dimensions.
 We consider three different disorder scenarios involving the local chemical potential, the onsite interaction strength, and the hopping amplitude and monitor the evolution of finite-temperature properties as the strength of the disorder is increased.
 Among other things, we present arguments, based on the trends seen in the heat capacity, double occupancy fraction and spin correlations, about the affect of disorder on magnetic correlations and localization effects in the system.
 We demonstrate that the results can be reliably extended to incommensurate fillings.
 We further compare our results at half filling with those obtained using the DQMC algorithm after disorder realization averaging, gauging various systematic and statistical errors in the latter as well as the temperature limitations of the NLCE in different regions.

+We find that the half-filled system changes its character from moment formation and ordering as the temperature is decreased to particles localizing at sites with the lowest energies when the chemical potential disorder strength exceeds that of the local repulsive interaction.
+This trend persists in the weak- and strong-coupling regions as well as in 3D.
+The effect of bond disorder is also dramatic, and is driven by the formation of singlets on strong bonds.
+However, NLCE's performance is significantly affected in that case and we cannot access low temperatures.
+Disorder in the interaction, on the other hand, shows relatively small change in the physics of the system even for strong disorder strengths, a behavior we observe in both 2D and 3D.

-The algorithm adopted here, enabling the treatment of disorder within the NLCE can be combined with the implementation of real-time correlations functions in the NLCE for systems at equilibrium to calculate dynamical properties, as were done in Refs.~\cite{m_nichols_19,j_richter_19}, or other implementations for noequilibrium dynamics after a quench~\cite{m_rigol_14, m_rigol_14b,b_wouters_14,k_mallayya_17,k_mallayya_18,i_white_17,j_gan_20,j_richter_20}, to extend the study of those dynamical properties to disordered quantum lattice models and make better connections to experiments~\cite{w_morong_16}.
+The algorithm adopted here, enabling the treatment of disorder within the NLCE can be combined with the implementation of real-time correlations functions in the NLCE for systems at equilibrium to calculate dynamical properties, as were done in Refs.~\cite{m_nichols_19,j_richter_19}, or other implementations for noequilibrium dynamics after a quench~\cite{m_rigol_14, m_rigol_14b,b_wouters_14,k_mallayya_17,k_mallayya_18,i_white_17,j_gan_20,j_richter_20}, to extend the study of those dynamical properties to disordered quantum lattice models and make better connections to optical lattice experiments~\cite{w_morong_16}.